google/libphonenumber/FALSEHOODS.md

     Some people do not own phones, or do not wish to provide you with their telephone number when asked.
-Do not require a user to provide a phone number unless it is essential, and whenever possible try and provide a fallback to accommodate these users.
+Do not require a user to provide a phone number unless it is essential, and whenever possible try to provide a fallback to accommodate these users.

 1.  **An individual has only one phone number**